Updated: Aug 1

 It wouldn't pass Yonex's quality control if there is any defect with the serial numbers.
 They also have examples to show this on their website.
 So if you spot anything wonky about the serial numbers, the source of your racket may be questionable.

 There should be a hologram sticker on the cone of every Yonex racket.

 The photos above show the old and recent Yonex hologram stickers.

 To verify a Yonex hologram sticker, you need a Yonex Authenticity Verifier and they tend to get shipped to Yonex stores around the world.

-Using an Authenticity Verifier, on the "visible" side, you should be able to see the Yonex lettering appear on every single row of the holographic sticker; whereas on the "invisible" side, none should appear.
+If you are lucky enough to get hold of one, then using an Authenticity Verifier, on the "visible" side, you should be able to see the Yonex lettering appear on every single row of the holographic sticker; whereas on the "invisible" side, none should appear.

 So if in doubt, you can always head to a racket shop and they should have something like this for you to identify your racket's authenticity.

 If you've bought your racket somewhere within the South Pacific region, chances are you might have a Yonex Sunrise sticker in addition to the Yonex sticker stuck onto your racket cone somewhere, which looks like this.

 Yonex Sunrise is a part of the Sunrise group which is based in Singapore.
 It is the sole distributor of Yonex and Mikasa products across 14 Asian countries over the last 30 years.
 Now, this is an old Yonex Sunrise sticker on show here.
 Current stickers have a scratch area that reveals a code that you can then input onto the Sunrise Group website to quickly check the authenticity.
 This sticker is present on almost every single Yonex product distributed in the South Pacific region.